etscrivner/turkleton/README.rst

        __keywords__ = ['image', 'categorization']
        __time_per_assignment__ = datetime.timedelta(minutes=5)

-Here we've created a Task from an existing layout.
-Now that we've defined our task we can easily upload HITs by filling out the layout parameters:
+Now that you've defined your task you can easily upload HITs as follows:

 .. code-block:: python